w3c-ccg/traceability-vocab/DEVELOPMENT.md

 `/packages/traceability-schemas/scripts/` directory from the root of this repository.
 That repository contains `README.md` which describes the specific of each script and what they do.

+The specification is in the `/docs` folder from the root of the repository.
+The `index.html` file contains the static text that can be found in the spec.
+This document references different sections which can be found in the `/docs/sections` directory.

 ## Conventions

 While there are not any strict conventions, there are specific guidelines that are followed